isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 - For eternal use only.
 - Suitable for dogs only.

-## Buyer's Guide:�What are the signs of ear mites?
+## Buyer's Guide:What are the signs of ear mites?
 Your dog/puppy will show some the following signs in case it is suffering from ear mites.
 1. Waxy/dark smelly discharge from the ears.
 2. Frequent shaking of head accompanied by scratching of the interior part of ears.